d22shen/LeetCode-solutions/README.md

 ## limitations

 FAZ's UDFs are for Postgres Database.
 Postgres supports abundant built-in data types and customized data type, but Impala does not support them.
 Hence, we have to use string to support these complex data types.
-For example, we have to use string to represent int4range, array, fct_uuid, inet and use int or double to represent smallint or numeric in Postgres DB.
+For example, we have to use string to represent int4range, array, fct_uuid, inet and use int or double to represent smallint or numeric.

 ## UDFs